zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 We also needed to answer content compatibility questions (what do we do on low end?), among others.

 So I ended up doing a lot of research/prototype work on both implementations, trying to find the limits of both approaches.
 This resulted in more explorations into GPU-friendly ways to do voxel lighting, adding extra features, ultimately porting both prototypes to Metal and running them on an iPhone, etc.

+The summary of this work is available [here](https://roblox.github.io/future-is-bright/compare).
+We eventually decided to pursue the shadow map/forward+ route for direct lighting, and are likely going to use a voxel-based solution for the indirect components in the future.

 Three, Vulkan was the next API to tackle.
 The final boss, so to speak.
 Another engineer did the initial port but eventually I took over.